 In addition to medication for bipolar disorder, other treatment approaches include:

 - Psychotherapy.
 As a key part of treatment, your psychiatric care provider may recommend cognitive behavioral therapy to identify unhealthy, negative beliefs and behaviors and replace them with healthy, positive ones.
 Other types of therapy also may help, such as social rhythm therapy — establishing a consistent routine for better mood management.

 - Substance abuse treatment.
 Many people with bipolar disorder also have alcohol, tobacco or drug problems.
 Drugs or alcohol may seem to ease symptoms, but they can actually trigger, prolong or worsen depression or mania.
 If you have a problem with alcohol or other drugs, tell your provider so that both your substance use and bipolar disorder can be treated.

 - Treatment programs.
 Participation in an outpatient treatment program for bipolar disorder can be very beneficial.
 However, your provider may recommend hospitalization if your bipolar disorder significantly affects your functioning or safety.

-- Lifestyle issues.
-In addition to medications and other types of treatment, successful management of your bipolar disorder includes living a healthy lifestyle, such as getting enough sleep, eating healthy and getting enough physical activity.
+- Self-management strategies.
+In addition to medications and other types of treatment, successful management of your bipolar disorder includes living a healthy lifestyle, such as getting enough sleep, eating a healthy diet and being physically active.
+Keeping to a regular schedule, getting involved in social activities and joining a support group may also help.
 If you need advice in these areas, talk with your provider.